pytchlang/pytch-vm/doc/source/user/sprite.rst

    Move the sprite to a particular position on the stage.

+.. function:: self.go_to_mouse_pointer()

+   Move the sprite to the position of the mouse pointer.

 .. function:: self.glide_to_xy(x, y, seconds)

    Glide the sprite smoothly to a particular position on the stage, taking the given number of seconds to do so.
 The value for ``seconds`` does not have to be a whole number.  *Advanced/experimental:* You can also give a fourth argument, to give the *easing* of the glide.
+This can
+   be: the string ``"linear"``, to move at a constant speed; or the string ``ease-in-out``, to start slowly, speed up, then slow back down as the glide finishes.

+.. function:: self.glide_to_mouse_pointer(seconds)

+   Glide the sprite smoothly to the position of the mouse pointer, taking the given number of seconds to do so.
+The value for ``seconds`` does not have to be a whole number.  *Advanced/experimental:* You can also give a second argument, to give the *easing* of the glide.
 This can
    be: the string ``"linear"``, to move at a constant speed; or the string ``ease-in-out``, to start slowly, speed up, then slow back down as the glide finishes.